Your prepper pantry? Filled to the brim.

 You could use your phone to help you see at night, but it's better not to.
 You should preserve its juice to get in touch with your loved ones.
 Instead, get a sturdy flashlight to light your way when it's dark out.

-Look for one that has a high lumen output, built-in USB charging, and heavy-duty strike-bezel edges—like this tactical flashlight by TAC9ER.
+Look for one with a high lumen output, built-in USB charging, and heavy-duty strike-bezel edges—like this tactical flashlight by TAC9ER.

 Remember, you’ll be walking a long way.
 You can't ignore nature's call forever.
 Things will be much more pleasant if you've got a wad of good ‘ol TP at your disposal.